At Northfield Mount Hermon, leaders are molded on and off the basketball court - The Boston Globe

 During the 2016-17 season, NMH set a program record with 30 wins, only to be topped by a 31-win season and NEPSAC Class AAA championship in 2017-18.

-While it recruits plenty of top prospects, including Harvard commit Chris Ledlum and Penn commit Max Lorca, NMH is one of the few prep schools that truly emphasizes academics as much as athletics.
+While it recruits plenty of top prospects, including Harvard commit Chris Ledlum and Penn commit Max Lorca, NMH is a school that truly emphasizes academics as much as athletics.

 “This is a legacy that I built on, not built,” said Carroll, a 1989 alum of NMH and three-time Northeast-10 champion during his playing days at Assumption College.